 Yes, you read that right.
 Lenders give an edge to borrowers who have assets to offer as collateral which they will forfeit if they are loan defaulters.
 So, remember to make a list of all your assets, both personal and business.
-You can then make a decision which one you want to use for securing your loan.
+You can then make a decision on which one you want to use for securing your loan.
 You should make an informed decision keeping in mind the likelihood of default and what would be the consequences if the asset is forfeited.
-Consider business assets like equipment, real estate, vehicles, even accounts receivable as your loan collateral.
+Consider business assets like equipment, real estate, vehicles, and even accounts receivable as your loan collateral.

 3. Pay attention to the amount of your loan

 Remember lenders will check if you have got enough cash flow to make loan repayments.
 Hence, it is important to know your debt-service ratio before you apply for the loan.
 Calculating this is easy.
 Divide your annual net operating income with your annual debt payments.
 The higher the value you get, the better it is for you.
 An online calculator can help you calculate accurately if you’re falling behind or overreaching the loan amount.
-If you think you are falling behind and feeling forced to apply for a bigger amount than your actual requirement, consider other lending sources like angel investors, crowdfunding or even an SBA microloan.
+If you think you are falling behind and feeling forced to apply for a bigger amount than your actual requirement, consider other lending sources like angel investors, crowdfunding, or even an SBA microloan.

 4. A business plan is a must!